mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/section-05.md

 #### Print Working Directory
 > `pwd` - a command which is simple but useful.
 It prints the path of the current working directory starting from the root `/`
+It proves to be a lot less useful if you are using a prompt where your pwd is given to you on each prompt

+## ls - the most common command
+stands for list or short for lists - simply lists the contents of a directory

+We can also use `ls <path>` to cd into a folder and type ls with one command